zyphlar/InfiniTime/README.md

 Fast open-source firmware for the [PineTime smartwatch](https://www.pine64.org/pinetime/) with many features, written in modern C++.

+## Roman Time

+This branch contains a sundial that tries to approximate a Roman sundial as if it was mounted on a south-facing wall (i.e. rotates counterclockwise).

+It's activated by selecting the Analog face and Fuzzy time format.

+Based on (Sudrien's Roman watch face)[https://github.com/Sudrien/watchy_romantime]

 ## New to InfiniTime?

 - [Getting started with InfiniTime](doc/gettingStarted/gettingStarted-1.0.md)